eth-act/planning/projects.md

     - CL: eg proof propagation time
     - EL: eg witness generation time
     - zkVM: eg proof creation and verification time, relationship between number of GPUs and proof time
+    - All of the above should be done with respects to the type and number of GPUs
 - Projected opcode repricings for zk
     - Including draft EIPs for adjusting the price of certain opcodes
 - Define prover hardware requirements